seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Untent his person and share the air with us?

 **ULYSSES**
-Things small as nothing, for request’s sake only,
+Things small as nothing, for request's sake only,
-He makes important: possess’d he is with greatness,
+He makes important: possess'd he is with greatness,
 And speaks not to himself but with a pride
 That quarrels at self-breath: imagined worth
 Holds in his blood such swoln and hot discourse
-That ‘twixt his mental and his active parts
+That 'twixt his mental and his active parts
-Kingdom’d Achilles in commotion rages
+Kingdom'd Achilles in commotion rages
 And batters down himself: what should I say?
 He is so plaguy proud that the death-tokens of it
-Cry ’No recovery.’
+Cry 'No recovery.'

 **AGAMEMNON**
 Let Ajax go to him.
 Dear lord, go you and greet him in his tent:
-’Tis said he holds you well, and will be led
+'Tis said he holds you well, and will be led
 At your request a little from himself.

 **ULYSSES**
 O Agamemnon, let it not be so!
-We’ll consecrate the steps that Ajax makes
+We'll consecrate the steps that Ajax makes
 When they go from Achilles: shall the proud lord
 That bastes his arrogance with his own seam
 And never suffers matter of the world
 Enter his thoughts, save such as do revolve
-And ruminate himself, shall he be worshipp’d
+And ruminate himself, shall he be worshipp'd
 Of that we hold an idol more than he?
 No, this thrice worthy and right valiant lord
 Must not so stale his palm, nobly acquired;